 We encourage you (and your co-authors) to register for an ORCID identifier and connect it to your account in our submission and peer-review system.
 This uniquely identifies you and connects you to your publication.
 This will help ensure you get credit for your work, improve its discoverability, and help us streamline the publishing process.

 ORCID identifiers supplied in this way will be included in published manuscripts, and the publication lists in your ORCID record will then be automatically updated via Crossref.
 (You will need to grant permission to Crossref the first time; this will be requested via your ORCID inbox.)

 Your abstract should give readers concise information about the content of your article.
 It should be informative, accessible and not only indicate the general scope of the article but also state the main results obtained and conclusions drawn.
 The abstract should be complete in itself - no table numbers, figure numbers, references or equations should be referred to.
-It should be suitable for direct inclusion in abstracting services and should not normally be more than 150 words.
+It should be suitable for direct inclusion in abstracting services and should be between 150-250 words.

 It is helpful for readers if your article is concise, but clarity is essential.
 Short sentences and paragraphs make reading easier.
 You should aim for consistency within your article in matters such as hyphenation and spelling.

 All acronyms and abbreviations should be clearly explained when they first appear in the text, and all units used should be consistent throughout the article.